hnfong/public-crap/bookmarks/computer-related.md

 #### Images / Videos

+- https://www.chenyang.co/diffusion.html - Diffusion models from scratch, from a new theoretical perspective
 - https://github.com/nerdyrodent/VQGAN-CLIP Just playing with getting VQGAN+CLIP running locally, rather than having to use colab.
 - https://github.com/nerdyrodent/CLIP-Guided-Diffusion/  Just playing with getting CLIP Guided Diffusion running locally, rather than having to use colab.
 - https://github.com/mehdidc/feed_forward_vqgan_clip Feed forward VQGAN-CLIP model, where the goal is to eliminate the need for optimizing the latent space of VQGAN for each input prompt.